 What’s your job at UNDP?

-How does your work change people’s lives?
+How does your work change the lives of people in Mozambique?

 People in Mozambique are feeling the impacts of climate change.
 Natural disasters such as droughts, floods and cyclones are hitting the country hard.
 However, communities are not prepared for the repercussions.
 Many locals depend on the environment for their daily needs and disasters increase the risk of them falling into poverty.
 Through my work, I help to educate communities about climate change and its impacts, as well as about disaster risks and preparation.
 My job is also critical to strengthen coordination and investment between UNDP, the government and other partners.
 All of these factors ultimately reduce poverty in rural Mozambique.

 Tell us about people you met and why their particular story had an impact on you?

 In 2015, flash floods hit Nampula Province in Northern Mozambique.
 Thousands of families were affected, houses were destroyed, and infrastructure such as roads, railways, and bridges were damaged.
 During natural disasters, water sources are often contaminated and it’s not safe to drink from them.
 That’s why we helped to build several boreholes to make access to clean water safe and more convenient for villagers.

 Two months later, I visited one of the communities we supported in Mossuril.
 Many people came to tell me how the boreholes have made a positive impact on their lives.
 Girls can now go to school on time just like their male classmates, instead of spending long hours fetching water.
 In the past, women were often sexually harassed on their long journey to collect water, but now that’s changed for many of them.
 In addition, the improved water supply makes gardening during the dry season possible and prevents animals from being stolen when looking for water far away from its owners.
 All of this boosts the locals’ income, which can then be used to pay for school fees and medical bills.